Shankarpali Recipe (Sweet Diamond Cuts)

 • Pour the hot ghee over the flour and mix with a spoon.
 This process of adding ghee to the flour is called Moyan.
 It makes the shankarpali crispy and flaky.

-• Add powdered sugar and mix well.
+• Add sugar powder and mix well.

 • Add milk, little by little, and knead to make a slightly stiff dough.